agiliq/django-graphos/README.md

 ### Overview of Plot generation

 Generating a plot requires two things.
-A DataSource and a Chart object.
+A DataSource object and a Chart object.

 In your view, you do something like this:

+	from graphos.sources.simple import SimpleDataSource
+	from graphos.renderers.gchart import LineChart

     data =  [
             ['Year', 'Sales', 'Expenses'],